yihenglin97/data-adaptive-controller-learning/README.md

 To reproduce the plots in the ICML-submitted version:

-1. Create the Anaconda environment:
+1. Create the Anaconda environment (or get the required packages some other way):

        conda env create -f environment.yml
        conda activate gaps

-    or, get the required packages some other way.

 2. Run the experiments in parallel.
 NOTE: Will take a while.

        make -j

 3. Examine output in the `Plots/` directory.